 AGI systems would achieve human-like functioning in a range of circumstances.
 It would greatly enhance the role of AI in our everyday lives.

 Today’s AI, despite its impressive achievements, can be viewed more as a sophisticated application of ‘customized automation’, rather than having truly human-like capabilities.

-When an AI model is trained, for instance, it finds a set of parameters that best fits its training and evaluation framework.
-When that model is deployed, it uses its trained parameters to do its work in a more-or-less ‘machine like’ manner.
+When an AI model is trained, for instance, it finds a set of parameters that best fit its training and evaluation framework.
+When that model is deployed, it uses its trained parameters to do its work in a more-or-less ‘machine-like’ manner.
 As useful as this is, it’s a far cry from the degree of cognitive intelligence that AGI promises.